Constructing Names from Chinese Characters (漢字)

 This section will rely heavily on quoting from Ii Katsumori's Chinese Onomastics, to prevent re-inventing the wheel too much.
 Direct quotes will be punctuated as such, and if the quote is from a different source, I will specify. - Choi Min

 "Another problem when looking at a name from a Chinese source is to determine just what sort of name it is.
-Since Chinese does not generally use much in the way of punctuation, including spaces, and many characters used in names are also words in their own right, it can often be difficult to know what is and is not a name in the ancient sources.
-In addition, since there is no strictly phonetic system in Chinese, foreign names are often translated into the Chinese name system, many times shortening them or adding a classifier of some sort to fit into the Chinese model.
-Finally, a name can be made up of several elements: A locative, a family name (sometimes a larger clan name), and/or either a given name, courtesy name (zi), or a nickname (hao).
+Since Chinese does not generally use much in the way of punctuation, including spaces, and many characters used in names are also words in their own right, it can often be difficult to know what is and is not a name in the ancient sources. [...]
+Finally, a name can be made up of several elements: A locative, a family name (sometimes a larger clan name), and/or either a given name [ming], courtesy name (zi), or a nickname (hao).
 The latter could sometimes take the place of the entire name altogether.
-On top of that there were religious epithets.
-Add to all this the various name taboos (see below) and phonetic drift over time, and anyone can feel lost."
+On top of that there were religious epithets."

 For the most part, all the information presented below will be usable for any noble, gender aside.
-Often throughout history if a woman needed to exercise power or work in an official capacity, then they would be operating under these same concepts, with exceptions.
+Often throughout history if a woman needed to exercise power or work in an official capacity, then they would be operating under these same concepts, with exceptions or preferences causing the variation.

 The picture above is a Heian-dressed male courtier illustration.
 (Sorry the vector set didn't have a decently accurate depiction of a Chinese noble.)